Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 Together with Eq.~\eqref{Eq:Final_Solvbl}, Eq.~\eqref{Eq:Final_Solvbl2} yields the solvability condition for the dynamics up to order $\tau^0$.
 That is, the stochastic variable has been homogenized over to order $\tau^0$, yielding an expression for the time evolution of probabilities for $z$ alone:

-In the limit $\tau\to 0$, the probability distribution $\rho(z,t)$ equals $\rho_0(z,t)$, and Eq.~\eqref{eq:stratBK} thus constitutes the Kolmogorov Backward equation in the Stratonovich representation for the time evolution of the probabilities of $z$ alone (after homogenizing over the noise)~\cite{gardiner2004handbook,Hanggi94,oksendal2003stochastic}.
+This equation is the solvability condition on the system of Eq.~\eqref{Eq:ZPair}, and the solutions of Eq.~\eqref{eq:stratBK} represent are weakly equivalent (agreeing on ensemble averaged probabilities $\rho(z,t)$) to those of Eq.~\eqref{Eq:ZPair} in the limit $\tau\to 0$, when the probability distribution $\rho(z,\xi,t)$ equals $\rho_0(z,t)$.
+Furthermore, Eq.~\eqref{eq:stratBK} constitutes a Kolmogorov Backward equation (in the Stratonovich representation) for the time evolution of the probabilities of $z$ alone (after homogenizing over the noise)~\cite{gardiner2004handbook,Hanggi94,oksendal2003stochastic}.
 By inspection, it can be recognized that the same Kolmogorov Backward equation would be (straightforwardly) obtained from the white-noise driven process~\cite{Pavliotis2008,HorsthemkeBook2006,BoninTraversaSmallTau, gardiner2004handbook,Risken1996,oksendal2003stochastic}:

 Here, $J_z$ and $\mathcal{G}_z$ are defined as in Eq.~\eqref{Eq:ZPair}, and the symbol $\circ$ denotes the Stratonovich (rather than It\^o) product.
-The fact that Eqs.~\eqref{Eq:ZPair} and~\eqref{Eq:zStrat} imply the same Kolmogorov Backward equations for the time evolution of $\rho(z,t)$ means that they are weakly equivalent in the $\tau\to 0$ limit.
-That is, the processes defined by Eqs.~\eqref{Eq:ZPair} and~\eqref{Eq:zStrat} yield the same probability distribution functions $\rho(z,t)$ for the quantum state amplitudes $z$ after averaging over an ensemble of noise (or Wiener process) realisations, even though they do not share the same dynamics for any individual noise tranjectory.
+The fact that Eqs.~\eqref{Eq:ZPair} and~\eqref{Eq:zStrat} imply the same Kolmogorov Backward equations in the $\tau\to 0$ limit, means that they are weakly equivalent in that limit.
+That is, the processes defined by Eqs.~\eqref{Eq:ZPair} and~\eqref{Eq:zStrat} yield the same probability distribution functions $\rho(z,t)$ for the quantum state amplitudes $z$ after averaging over an ensemble of noise (or Wiener process) realisations, even though individual trajectories differ.
 Indeed, such weak equivalence is not unexpected, in light of the Wong-Zakai theorems showing (weak) convergence of random ordinary differential equations to white noise driven stochastic differential equations~\cite{WongZakai1965relation,wongZakai1965convergence,WongZakai1969,WongZakaiReview}.
-Explicitly writing out Eq.~\eqref{Eq:zStrat} in terms of the state vector dynamics yields the stochastic differential equation:
+Explicitly writing out Eq.~\eqref{Eq:zStrat} in terms of the state vector dynamics yields the (norm preserving) stochastic differential equation: